We offer a wide range of services to meet the needs of aging adults and their families, including:

 Learn more about HAPS ›

-Our team at the SeniorHealth Center consists of a wide range of healthcare professionals who work together.
-They are specially trained in caring for the older adult.
+Our team at the SeniorHealth Center consists of a wide range of healthcare professionals who are specially trained in caring for the older adult.
 Our team includes geriatricians (physicians who specialize in the care of older adults), psychologists, physician assistants, geriatric pharmacists, occupational therapists, nurses and social workers.